Formulators Forum—Formulating Thermoset Powders for Wood-based Substrates

 In some ways, formulating for wood-based substrates isn’t too different from traditional formulation methods.
 Simply put, we must think about substrates, end use, equipment, etc. Traditional thermosetting powders are usually applied to various metal substrates.
 Most commonly we see aluminum or steel, but other metals are coated as well.

 Exactly the same scenario exists with heat sensitive substrates.
-Under the “wood-based products” label are hard wood, soft wood, HDF, MDF, etc. Just as there may be
+Under the “wood-based products” label are hard wood, soft wood, HDF, MDF, etc. Just as there may be different types or grades of steel, there are also different types and grades of HDF and MDF.

 The porosity of different wood types comes into play.
 For example, hardwoods are much less porous than softwoods, and therefore they outgas less.
 The powder formulation needs to account for typical outgassing of the wood type in use.
 Wood also tends to move or expand and contract more than a metal substrate, which must be accounted for in formulation.